Vilnius: Holidays and festivals

 Catholic holidays such as Christmas, Easter, and Saint John's Eve) are widely celebrated.
 On 16 February (anniversary of the Act of Independence of Lithuania) and 11 March (anniversary of the Act of the Re-Establishment of the State of Lithuania), festive and religious events take place in Vilnius.
 On the evening of 12 January, bonfires are lit to commemorate the January Events.

 Kaziuko mugė (Saint Casimir's Fair), held annually in the city's markets and streets on the Sunday nearest to 4 March (the feast of Saint Casimir), attracts many visitors and Lithuanian and foreign craftspeople.
 Easter palms (Verbos) are symbolic of the fair.
 Capital Days (Sostinės dienos), Vilnius's largest festival of music and culture, is held from 30 August to 1 September.
 The river Vilnia is dyed green every year for Saint Patrick's Day.
 During the annual Vilnius Culture Night, artists and cultural organisations hold events and performances throughout the city.

+Since 2023, the Vilnius Pink Soup Fest is organised annually to celebrate the cold beetroot soup šaltibarščiai.